-So we teamed up with PlayerPlus to see how we could help.
+We teamed up with PlayerPlus to help.

 In response, Easel TV, in association with PlayerPlus, built StagePlayer+ to be a communally ‘shared’ streaming service for the industry.
 StagePlayer+, supported on Easel TV's PaaS Streaming platform and operated by PlayerPlus, gives theatres, concert organisers and artists a virtual venue to promote and sell shows, providing an invaluable digital revenue stream.